 Get on your bike and get Wild About Argyll!
 Share your bikepacking stories from the Wild About Argyll Trail on social media by using #waat as hashtag.

 This is Bikepacking Scotland’s first long-distance trail that is suitable for gravel and mountain bikes alike.
 At 655 km (407 miles) the Wild About Argyll Trail provides an amazing adventure on gravel tracks, forest roads, singletrail, quiet roads and cycle paths.
-It can be ridden in one go or split up into different sections, well-served by public transport along the route.
-You can ride it in both directions, but the recommended direction is anticlockwise.
+It can be ridden in one go or split up into different sections, well-served by public transport along the route (please look at the various different sections for more details).

 And if you are not cycling, there’s plenty of opportunity to taste whisky and craft beers, to go island hopping, swim in crystal clear water, breathe pure air, watch magnificent sunsets and see starry skies that will take your breath away.
 You’ll also discover incredible wildlife, a rich Highland history and fabulous local food.
 All of this just a hop and a skip from Glasgow.